oac-tree/oac-tree-gui/doc/overview.rst

 ---------------

 The main oac-tree GUI can be started by running executable ``bin/oac-tree``.
-The empty windows as in *Figure 1* will appear on startup.
+An empty window as shown in *Figure 1* will appear on startup.

 .. image:: screenshots/overview-explorer.png
   :width: 960